naqushab/saavn-downloader-extension/README.md

 ![Song Quality Selector](https://i.imgur.com/wa5OK4O.png)
 ![Single Song Download](https://i.imgur.com/9TqNSSL.png)

 This Extension will allow you to download any song in jiosaavn seamlessly and easily.
 It also hides ads from Saavn Web.
+:star: if you love the extension.

 ## NOTE
 This extension requires JioSaavn API in the backend to fetch Download Links in real time.
-This is why it needs CORS enaled. *Download this extension* [CORS Origin Chrome Extension](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc) and Enable it so that this extension can work.
+This is why it needs CORS enaled. **Download this extension** [CORS Origin Chrome Extension](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc) and Enable it so that this extension can work.

 ## Features

 - Select Any Quality Downloads (Supports HQ 320kbps)
 - Download a Single Song
-- Download an Album (in progress)
+- Download an Album **(in progress)**
-- Download a Playlist (in progress)
+- Download a Playlist **(in progress)**
 - Saavn Ad Block

 ## How to use it